 ZZ plants are the only species in the Zamioculcas genus, which belongs to the Araceae or arum family.
 These plants are prized for their fleshy, glossy foliage, displayed on upright, arching green stems.
 ZZ plants grow slowly and may reach from 2 to 3 feet tall.

 ZZ plants are native to Africa, where they thrive in semi-arid conditions.
 In their indigenous habitat, ZZ plants grow best in dry spots with partial shade.
 When grown indoors, they prefer bright but indirect light, average to warm indoor temperatures, and sandy, well-draining soil.
+With due care and attention, ZZ plants can live for years.
+For more, see our in-depth guide on where to position ZZ plants in the home or office.

 The Role of Water in Plant Health and Development